tudelft-cs4200/2021/assignments/statics/week1.8/answers.md

 ## Constraint Semantics

-1. Include
+Include the following:

-   - constraint semantics define when constraints are satisfied
+- constraint semantics define when constraints are satisfied by a given solution
+- constraint solver is an algorithm that finds a solution for a given constraint
-   - soundness is a property of the solver
+- soundness, completeness, and principality are properties of the solver
-   - it states that every outcome of the solver is valid/correct according to the semantics
+- soundness states that every outcome of the solver is valid/correct according to the semantics

-2. Include

-   - constraint semantics define when constraints are satisfied
-   - completeness is a property of the solver
-   - it states that if the constraints are satisfiable according to the semantics, the solver gives an outcome
+- completeness states that if the constraints are satisfiable according to the semantics, the solver returns a solution
+- principality states that the solver returns a most general, or principal, solution